wmo-im/wis2box-training/documentation/docs/practical-sessions/configuring-station-metadata.md

 ## Introduction

-wis2box uses a fixed station metadata list that is used as part of its runtime operation.
+The wis2box has a collection of station metadata that is used to publish data on WIS2.
 Only data for stations configured in the wis2box station list will be published on your wis2box broker.
 The **WIGOS Station Identifier (WSI)** is used as the unique reference of the station which produced a specific set of observation data.

-## Preparation
+##

 Login to your student VM using SSH.